beSnake: A routing algorithm for scalable spin-qubit architectures

-Another potentially fitting formulation is the multi-agent path-finding (MAPF), which has been studied extensively for multi-robot systems \cite{gao2023review}.
-Each agent navigates to a target destination through various techniques while avoiding collisions with other agents or obstacles.
-Agents are sequentially executing a plan consisting of a specific goal set of destinations while trying to minimize the traveled distance during a goal.
-We have identified, however, the following key differences to our problem: (a) As shown in \cite{gao2023review}, classical MAPF approaches become slow and unsuccessful for large numbers of agents, especially with obstacles. (b) Our problem is not limited to a single set of goals (i.e., a set of two-qubit gates) but a plan with multiple goals in each step.
-Therefore, ultimately, the focus is minimizing the cost function for the entire plan and each goal. (c) In our problem, qubits can be viewed as agents or dynamic obstacles.
-In addition, only a subset of agents (qubits) need to complete goals at each step of a plan, and these goals are not target locations but conditions that could be satisfied in many locations.
-Currently, there is a lack of efficient strategies specifically tailored to address this particular problem, especially when dealing with a large number of agents, as highlighted in \cite{raja2012optimal,ma2022graph,tjiharjadi2022systematic}.
+Another potentially fitting formulation is the multi-agent path-finding (MAPF) problem, which has been studied extensively for multi-robot systems \cite{gao2023review}.
+Each agent, representing an independent robotic system, navigates to a target destination through various techniques while avoiding collisions with other agents or obstacles.
+Agents are sequentially executing a plan consisting of specific goal destinations while trying to minimize the traveled distance within a goal.
+We have identified, however, the following key differences to our problem: (a) As shown in \cite{gao2023review}, classical MAPF approaches become slow and unsuccessful for large numbers of agents, especially with the existence of obstacles. (b) Our problem is not limited to a single set of goals (i.e., a set of two-qubit gates) but a plan with multiple goals in each step.
+Therefore, ultimately, the focus is on minimizing some cost function for the entire plan (representing a quantum circuit), as it is crucial to incur the least errors possible. (c) In our problem, qubits can be viewed as agents and as dynamic obstacles at the same time.
+In addition, only a subset of agents (qubits) need to complete goals at each step of the plan, and these goals are not target locations but conditions that could be satisfied in multiple locations.
+Currently, there is a lack of strategies specifically tailored to address this particular problem in a short amount of time, especially when dealing with a large number of agents, as highlighted in \cite{raja2012optimal,ma2022graph,tjiharjadi2022systematic}.